Florida Governor DeSantis Proposes Congressional Map Adding Four GOP Seats

 What's Next

-The Florida Legislature will consider and vote on the proposed map during the special session.
-The outcome may prompt further political and legal responses from both parties.
+The Florida Legislature will debate and vote on the proposed map during the special session.
+The outcome may prompt further legal or political challenges.

 Sources